Enhancing the Societal and Economic Impactsof America’s Research Universities

 America’s research universities have an unequaled track record of innovation.
 They have produced breakthroughs ranging from antibiotics and the Polio vaccine to cures for childhood leukemia and some of today’s most effective cancer therapies, while representing roughly 75 percent of the top 50 academic institutions globally.

 Although research in biomedicine, quantum science and other critical fields is broadly dispersed, the Bay Area and Boston are largely responsible for commercializing the resultant innovations.
 And they do it uniquely well.
-As with Wall Street and Hollywood, talented businesspeople and smart money congregate in dense, specialized markets.
+As with Wall Street and Hollywood, talented and experienced businesspeople and smart money congregate in dense, specialized markets.

-Stanford, Cal-Berkeley, Harvard, MIT, and other coastal universities benefit from proximity to those markets.
+Stanford, Cal-Berkeley, Harvard, MIT, and other coastal universities benefit from proximity to those ecosystems.
 Unfortunately, great research institutions like Purdue and the University of Michigan don’t have the same geographic advantage.
 As evidenced by the fact that two-thirds of the academic startups occur in California, Massachusetts and New York – three states that perform only about one-third of the federally funded research nationwide – much of the nation’s best academic research is landlocked.

 Translational philanthropy acts as not-for-profit venture capital, creating social and economic incentives that align with those of downstream investors and business talent.
 These incentives can create tremendous leverage for upstream philanthropic investment.
 This leverage comes in the form of the profit-maximizing capital and, most importantly, best-in-the-world business talent, that flows to high value opportunities.